 “David Niven has been so surrounded by beautiful women,” Husmodern gushed, “that more than just beauty is needed for him to fall in love.
 The most striking thing about Mrs. Niven is of a woman who has received so much from nature but can still be so unconventional as well as beautiful.
 And she is kindly disposed to everything and everyone.”

-The visit lasted for around ten days, with David arriving at a later date, reportedly due to toothache.
+The visit lasted for around ten days, with David arriving late, reportedly due to toothache.

-Back in London, the Nivens moved out of Claridges Hotel, and by June were renting a house owned by Winston Churchill’s son Randolph in Catherine Place – a stone’s throw from Buckingham Palace.
+Back in London, the boys and their nanny arrived from California on 14th May, and the Nivens moved out of Claridges Hotel.
+By June they were renting a house owned by Winston Churchill’s son Randolph, in Catherine Place – a stone’s throw from Buckingham Palace.
 [If the stone was thrown by a fairly powerful robot].

 “There is not much left of the shy, insecure girl who began modelling in Stockholm a decade ago for 300-400 krona a month,” visiting Swedish journalist Margit Strömmerstedt wrote.
 (300-400 krona was still quite a bit higher than the average male wage in early 1940s Sweden).